|

 :: Prices are available from the artist:

 A strange kind of fire burns within me when I sculpt.
-It begins somewhere deep within my chest and spreads like a flame thoughout my body and my mind. it finds my fingers within seconds.
+It begins somewhere deep within my chest and spreads like a flame throughout my body and my mind.
+It finds my fingers within seconds.
 My hands ignite each of my creations, as the vision of what will soon exist ignites within me.
 I am meticulous, I follow this fire to its "second skin" in the clay.
-As a sculptor, i make bronze tender, and in return it strengthens and solidifes me.
+As a sculptor, I make bronze tender, and in return it strengthens and solidifies me.

 NEW!!
 Dominatrix